cflurin/homebridge-mqtt/README.md

 ### Installation

-If you are new to Homebridge, please first read the Homebridge [documentation](https://github.com/nfarina/homebridge) to install Homebridge.
+If you are new to Homebridge, please first read the [documentation](https://github.com/nfarina/homebridge) to install Homebridge.

 Install homebridge-mqtt:
 ```sh